Hi, I am Mofei!

 • Save PDF to Shortcuts: Save the PDF to a specific path, e.g., onthecar.pdf, and enable “Overwrite If File Exists.”

-This setup ensures that whenever the phone connects to the car’s Bluetooth, it creates a PDF file with a timestamp to mark the “in-car” status.
+This means that whenever the phone connects to the car’s Bluetooth, it writes a timestamp to the PDF and marks the status as “in-car.”

 2. Clear Status When Exiting